Gluten-Free Chocolate Hazelnut Tart made with a press-in hazelnut crust and dairy-free chocolate ganache. An easy chocolate tart recipe! Vegan.

 Gluten-Free Chocolate Hazelnut Tart Ingredients

-A gluten-free dessert recipe that presents beautifully but takes minimal effort is one that I'm all about.
+A gluten-free tart recipe that presents beautifully but takes minimal effort is one that I'm all about.
 Using a press-in almond flour and toasted hazelnut crust, your oven time is minimal as well.
 Here's what you'll need:

 - Raw hazelnuts